PrefectHQ/prefect/docs/contributing/imports.md

 schemas.core.FlowRun
 ```

-If exposing submodules, use local paths as with objects.
+If exposing a submodule, use a relative import as you would when exposing an object.

 Right: